Alexander Carlisle: Biography

 While working on the liners, Carlisle had some minor disputes with Lord Pirrie over the number of lifeboats required for a vessel of this size.
-Pirrie, the chairman of Harland and Wolff, was satisfied that the number of lifeboats supplied more than met the board of trade regulations.
+Pirrie, the chairman of Harland & Wolff, was satisfied that the number of lifeboats supplied more than met the board of trade regulations.
 Carlisle then retired and did not have anything more to do with shipbuilding.
-Thomas Andrews, Pirrie's nephew, was then made master ship builder.
-Contemporary documentaries claimed Carlisle retired in anger due to Pirrie not accepting his lifeboat recommendations, it is unlikely however that his recommendations would have lowered the death toll as only 18 of the 20 lifeboats that were carried on board Titanic were able to be launched.
+Thomas Andrews, Pirrie's nephew, was then made master shipbuilder.
+Contemporary documentaries claimed Carlisle retired in anger due to Pirrie not accepting his lifeboat recommendations, but Carlisle's statements suggest the retirement was already planned.
 The Olympic-class liners were the last ships that Carlisle was involved with.

-Carlisle was appointed to the Privy Council of Ireland in 1907 by Edward VII, serving in the House of Lords with Pirrie.
+Carlisle was appointed to the Privy Council of Ireland in 1907 by King Edward VII, serving in the House of Lords with Pirrie.
 Ultimately, he was expelled in 1920 during an intense debate over home-rule in Ireland.